 - While this is happening, whisk together the cocoa, tapioca flour, baking powder and salt in a small bowl.

-- Once the egg mixture is sufficiently lightened in colour, lower the speed of the mixer and pour in the melted chocolate.
-Use a spatula to get every last bit.
-It shouldn’t be hot, but it shouldn’t be completely cool either.
-Lukewarm but molten is the aim of the game.
+- Once the egg mixture is sufficiently lightened in colour, lower the speed of the mixer and pour in the sourdough starter.
+Once incorporated, add the melted chocolate.
+Use a spatula to get every last bit, and allow to continue processing on low until combined.

-- Once the chocolate has fully incorporated, add the sourdough discard and mix to combine. spoon in the flour mixture (while the mixer is on a very low speed), letting each spoon mix in before adding more.
+- Spoon in the flour mixture, letting each spoon mix in before adding more.
 Stop and scrape down the sides of the bowl with a spatula as necessary.

 - The batter should fall off the whisk attachment in relatively thick ribbons.
 It is thick, but still slightly thinner than a traditional cookie dough – you’ll need to use spoons to assemble.

-- Very lightly grease two large baking trays and line them with baking paper.
+- Very lightly grease or moisten two large baking trays and line them with baking paper.
 The grease will stop the paper slipping around while you're scooping the cookie batter onto the tray.